Related articles & videos:

 This works even if the #publish line is one among many:

-Which generates the following Work Log:
+Which generates the following changelog: